 This plan was examined by a wide section of user groups, clients and organizations.
 The proposed plan has been reviewed by FRMD and was furthered reviewed and technically cleared by the Technical Advisory Committee of the DoFPS.
 An environmental clearance was obtained from the Secretariat of the National Environment Commission.
 It was then submitted to the Director, Department of Forest and Park Services (DoFPS), who, after further review and amendments, forwarded with his recommendation for approval to the Secretary, Ministry of Agriculture and Forests.
-The Secretary, MoAF, further reviewed and submitted the plan to the Minister, Ministry of Agriculture and Forests for his approval for implementation.
+The Secretary, MoAF, further reviewed and submitted the plan to the Minister, Ministry of Agriculture and Forests for his approval for, implementation.

-Submitted for approval: X Poul Chief Forestry Officer Forest Resources Management Division Recommende for approval: Recommended for Approval: Secretary Department of Foress and Park Services Date: Ministry of Agriculture and Forests Date:
+Submitted for approval:

+Chief Forestry Officer

+Forest Resources Management Division

+Department of Forests and Park Services Date: Recommended for Approval:

+Secretary Ministry of Agriculture and Forests Date: